picosh/git-pr/README.md

 # Owner can accept a pr:
 ssh pr.pico.sh pr accept 1

-# Owner can cleanup PR:
+# Owner can prep PR for upstream:
-ssh pr.pico.sh pr print 1 | git am -3
+git rebase -i origin/main

 # Then push to upstream
 git push origin main